 It all started when I got a photocopy of a Motorola 4000-series data book from my mentor in high school.
 My first electronics project was building a digital clock, pictured below (the big transparent box):

-I have been using the clock I built back in 2006 for over six years now.
-It has been running on my wall without problem, until recently I noticed some LEDs on the segment display do not turn off fully.
+The clock I built in 2006 has been running on my wall for over six years now.
+Recently I noticed some LEDs on the segment display do not fully turn off.

-The microcontroller used (AT89C2051) is obsolete; Windows 7 has no driver for my parallel programmer for the chip; I could not understand the assembler code I wrote six years ago (not worth the trouble).
+I can no longer buy replacement for the microcontroller, and Windows 7 has no driver for my parallel programmer for the chip.
 So I rebuilt the circuit for an Attiny2313 and rewrote the program in C. Here's a video of it under test:

 It has followed me from Macau to Toronto to Los Angeles to Honolulu and is still running on my wall as of 2022 (hello COVID19).